Binge Eating Disorder

 - eating alone due to shame and embarrassment

-There are a variety of effective treatments for binge eating disorder, including cognitive-behavioral therapy.
-These interventions help reduce or eliminate binge eating, but often additional techniques, such as those found in the LEARN® Program, are necessary to produce desired weight loss.
+There are a variety of effective treatments for binge eating disorder, including cognitive-behavioral therapy and pharmacological treatment.
+These interventions help reduce or eliminate binge eating, but often, additional techniques, such as those found in the LEARN® or Diabetes Prevention Programs, are necessary to produce desired weight loss.

 For more information or to make an appointment: